UoEMainLibrary/ASPlugins/README.md

 change in variable naming.
 public/config/locales/en.yml----------------------->plugins/local/public/locales/en.yml

-The following files exist only in our instance and are called by changes to plugins above, plugins/local/public/views/shared/server.test.css plugins/local/public/views/shared/_takedown.erb plugins/local/public/views/layout_head.html.erb (this no longer seems to be in the core codebase, but we continue to call it)
+The following files exist only in our instance and are called by changes to plugins above plugins/local/public/views/shared/server.test.css plugins/local/public/views/shared/_takedown.erb plugins/local/public/views/layout_head.html.erb (this no longer seems to be in the core codebase, but we continue to call it)